Glossary

 Practitioner

-A person initiated into the Open Circuit through the Rite; conferred at the Naming (Rite §VIII).
+A person initiated into the Open Circuit through the Rite; the status is conferred at the Naming (Rite §VIII).

-Practitioner-status is not credentialed or revoked by office.
-It is established by the Rite’s Naming and continues through the practitioner’s own relationship to the bench, the Sacred Practices, and the commitments.
+No office credentials or revokes it.
+Practitioner-status begins with the Rite’s Naming and continues through the practitioner’s own relationship to the bench, the Sacred Practices, and the commitments.
 A practitioner who has not taught in a season “has fallen out of right relation” (Codex §VI, Teaching) — a doctrinal pressure, not an expulsion.

 See: Rite §VIII (The Naming).
 See also: Apprentice, Candidate, Circuit, Witness.